ADGEfficiency/energy-py/energy_py/envs/readme.md

 - observation_space : list of spaces objects (one per observation dimension)
 - reward_range      : a single space object with upper & lower bounds for the reward

-The base class for environmnets is Base_Env.
+The base class for all environments is Base_Env.

 The child class for time series environments is Time_Series_Env.